Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/move-across-domains.md

     **stsadm.exe -o setproperty -pn peoplepicker-searchadforests -pv** *domain:DnsName***,***user***,***password* **-url http://***WebApp*

-4. Type the following command, where *URL* is the URL for a site collection that supports a team project collection, *Port* is the port number that is assigned to that site collection, and *UserName* is the user name of the account that will act as the owner for that site collection:
+4. Type the following command, where *URL* is the URL for a site collection that supports a project collection, *Port* is the port number that is assigned to that site collection, and *UserName* is the user name of the account that will act as the owner for that site collection:

     **stsadm.exe -o siteowner -url http://** *URL* **:** *Port* **-ownerlogin** *UserName*